Congratulations on your new addition.

 Overview and Entitlements

-Effective July 23, 2017, all Washington State employers are required to provide providing specific civil rights protections for pregnant employees.
+Under state and federal law employers are required to provide providing specific civil rights protections for pregnant employees.
 A pregnant employee has the right to the following accommodations:

 • Modifying a no food or drink policy;